-is pre-clearance, from the container's arrival to its placement in Temporary Storage (TPS).
+The average release time takes 2.5 to 3 days and depends on the dwelling time process, which includes pre-clearance, custom clearance, post-clearance.
+The process that requires the most time is pre-clearance, from the container's arrival to its placement in Temporary Storage (TPS).
 The payment of duties and taxes until the submission of Import Declaration (PIB) requires fulfilling the provisions of several related ministries and agencies.
 FAS Jakarta has noted in reports that port dwelling times have decreased lately, but some inspections have been moved from the port to importer-owned warehouses.

-Most of the common issues in Indonesia's custom clearance process occur with imported products that are regulated by more than one ministry and require a two or three - step license, e.g. agriculture and livestock products are regulated by the Ministry of Trade, the Ministry of Agriculture and the Quarantine Agency; seafood and fishery products are regulated by the Ministry of Industry, and the Agency of Quarantine; processed foods and beverages are regulated by the Ministry of Trade, and the National Agency of Drug and Food Control.
+Most of the common issues in Indonesia's custom clearance process occur with imported products that are regulated by more than one ministry and require a two or three - step license, e.g. agriculture and livestock products are regulated by the Ministry of Trade, the Ministry of Agriculture and the Quarantine Agency; seafood and fishery products are regulated by the Ministry of Fisheries and Marine Affairs, the Ministry of Trade or the Ministry of Industry, and the Agency of Quarantine; processed foods and beverages are regulated by the Ministry of Trade, and the National Agency of Drug and Food Control.
 The involvement of multiple ministries and agencies needs improved coordination and integration in implementing import regulations so as not to disrupt trade.